nlspt/nlb-nas-corporate/media/collections-and-research/_posts/2017-04-25-fit-to-fight.md

 ---
-layout: post
-title: "Fit to Fight: Reservists On The Frontline"
+title: 'Fit to Fight: Reservists On The Frontline'
-date: 2017-04-25
+date: 2017-04-25T00:00:00.000Z
-permalink: "/media/collections-and-research/fit-to-fight"
+permalink: /media/collections-and-research/fit-to-fight

 ---

 # Fit to fight: Reservists on the frontline